-Villaflor et al. (2016) reported on patients with NSCLC undergoing analysis of ctDNA using Guardant360.
-As part of clinical care, 90 patients submitted for ctDNA testing, but only 68 provided consent.
-These patients had lung adenocarcinoma (n = 55, 81%), lung squamous cell carcinoma (n = 12, 17.7%) and other lung cancers (n = 1, 1.3%).
-Of these 68, 38 were tested using the 54-gene ctDNA panel and 31 were analyzed on the 68-gene ctDNA panel.
-Tissue-based testing was performed on 44 subjects using 9 different testing platforms.
+Villaflor et al. (2016) reported on individuals diagnosed with NSCLC undergoing analysis of ctDNA using Guardant360.
+As part of clinical care, 90 individuals were submitted for ctDNA testing, but only 68 provided the necessary consent.
+These participants had lung adenocarcinoma (n = 55, 81%), lung squamous cell carcinoma (n = 12, 17.7%) and other lung cancers (n = 1, 1.3%).
+Of the 68 subjects, 38 were tested using a 54-gene ctDNA panel and 31 underwent testing with a 68-gene ctDNA panel.
+Tissue-based testing was performed on 44 subjects using nine different testing platforms.
 The researchers found that 83% of subjects had at least one genomic alteration and the most commonly mutated genes were TP53, KRAS and EGFR.
-Only 31 patients had matched tissue and blood samples, and, in those patients, an EGFR activating was found in both tissue and blood in 5 paired samples, and in tissue only in 2 samples (71% concordance).
-In 9 subjects with paired tissue and blood samples, an EGFR driver mutation was identified in plasma and tissue (n = 5), plasma only (n = 1) or tissue only (n = 3).
+Only 31 participants had matched tissue and blood samples, and, in those subjects, an EGFR activating mutation was found in both tissue and blood in five paired samples, and in tissue only in two samples (71% concordance).
+In nine subjects with paired tissue and blood samples, an EGFR driver mutation was identified in both plasma and tissue in five participants, plasma only in one participant, and in tissue only in three participants.
 Overall, the investigators concluded that in this limited cohort, ctDNA is an option when tissue is unavailable.